waigo/waigo/README.md

 A controller must either call `this.render()` or pass control to the `next` middleware in the request chain.

-# Database
+# Database and Models

-Waigo by default does not initialise a database connection during startup as not everyone requires the use of a database.
-Instead it is recommended that a plugin be used for this.
+Waigo by default does not initialise a database connection during startup and nor does it dictate what type of storage you should or shouldn't use.
+There is also no default model layer since that would depend on the type of database (or lack thereof) used by your app.

-Typically a database plugin provides a [startup](#startup) step accompanied by configuration parameters which result in the `app.db` property being set to an active database connection.
-Check the documentation for each plugin to be sure.
+This design choice reflects the fact there are already plenty of existing components - e.g. Mongoose, JugglingDB - that already provide for rich model layers with various back-ends.

+So use whatever you want.
+Check to see if there are already [plugins](https://www.npmjs.org/search?q=waigo) for your preferred storage and model layers.
+If not maybe you can build one!

 Some available plugins:

-* [waigo-mongo](https://github.com/waigo/mongo) - Connect to MongoDB via mongoose.
+* [waigo-mongo](https://www.npmjs.org/package/waigo-response-time) - Connect to MongoDB via mongoose.

-# Models

-In order to be as flexible as possible Waigo does not provide a model layer.
-Feel free to use an ORM, ODM, flat files or whatever type of model layer you want.

 # Sessions